fmind/ouroboros/README.md

 - sort the list of frequencies in descending order
 - accumulate values from the head until 50% individuals are included
 - smooth values depending on the final percentage of individuals accumulated
-- return the Index (Indice in option) of the list
+- return the Index (and optionally the Indice) of the list

 # Why is Ouroboros different ?